Toyota bids farewell to Etios, Corolla Altis in India

-Having successfully liquidated all its BS4 stocks even at the dealership level, Toyota Kirloskar Motor (TKM) sold a total of 7023 units of BS6 vehicles to its dealers (wholesales) in March 2020.
-To lessen the burden on its dealers, TKM said it withheld sales by 50 percent for the month of March 2020, just ahead of the 21 days national lockdown declared by the Government of India in the wake of the Coronavirus outbreak.
+(Eds: rpting after adding words in 4th para) Bengaluru,, Apr 1 (PTI): Having successfully liquidated all its BS4 stocks even at the dealership level, Toyota Kirloskar Motor (TKM) sold a total of 7023 units of BS6 vehicles to its dealers (wholesales) in March 2020.
+To lessen the burden on its dealers, TKM said it withheld sales by 50 per cent for the month of March 2020, just ahead of the 21 days national lockdown declared by the Government of India in the wake of the Coronavirus outbreak.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)